Skip to main content

 }

-Tip: Use a tool like Postman or curl to send a test payload before building out the rest of the workflow.
-Check the workflow run history to confirm the trigger fired correctly.
+Use a tool like Postman to send a test payload before building out the rest of the workflow.
+Check the workflow run history to confirm it fired correctly.

 What it does

 Add a Code action at the point in your workflow where you need to process data.
-Write a JavaScript snippet and return an object of the variables you want to make available downstream.
-You’ll need a code action for each data point you want use in the following actions.
+Write your JavaScript snippet, then return the values you want to pass forward.
+For each value you want to use later:

-2. The variable will be added as a const
+2. The variable is added to your code as a const

 // The trigger data lives under this key in context